 This award recognizes and rewards individuals who possess the qualities of dependability, service, leadership, and patriotism in their homes, schools, and communities.
 These students are selected by their teachers and peers because they demonstrate these qualities to an outstanding degree.
 Once a student is chosen as the DAR Good Citizen the student is invited to participate in the scholarship portion of the program.
 This consists of a personal statement and an essay.
 Student participation in the scholarship portion of the program is optional.

 Junior American Citizens Contests

-Junior American Citizens contests for grades K-12 in art, creative expression, and community service are offered to encourage a deeper sense of social responsibility and interest in civics and the history of the United States.
-Entries are judged by grade on three levels (gifted, general and special needs) so that every child may enter the contest regardless of ability.
+Junior American Citizens (JAC) contests for grades K-12 in art, creative expression, and community service are offered to encourage a deeper sense of social responsibility and interest in civics and the history of the United States.
+Entries are judged by grade on three levels (gifted, general, and special needs) so that every child may enter the contest regardless of ability.
 Children from youth groups, as well as schools, may participate in the contests.
-Any school, organization or person can participate in the JAC Contest under the sponsorship of a local DAR chapter.
+Any school, organization, or person can participate in the JAC Contest under the sponsorship of a local DAR chapter.
 The National Society Daughters of the American Revolution created the Junior American Citizens Committee in 1901 to promote good citizenship and appreciation of American heritage and history and promote practical ideas for service to home, community, school, and country among every school-age child in the United States.

 DAR Youth Citizenship Medal

 The DAR Youth Citizenship Medal (formerly Good Citizenship Medal) is for a boy or girl in grades 5-11 (one medal per grade per school).
 The medal may also be awarded to youth service and patriotic organizations, whose membership fulfills the qualities of honor, service, courage, leadership, and patriotism, such as scouts, police cadets, and other community service organizations.